tcltk/tcl/doc/markdown/FileSystem.md

         int linkAction);
 ```

 If *toPtr* is NULL, the function is being asked to read the contents of a link.
-The result is a Tcl\_Obj specifying the contents of the link given by *linkNamePtr*, or NULL if the link could not be read.
+The result is a [Tcl\_Obj][Object3] specifying the contents of the link given by *linkNamePtr*, or NULL if the link could not be read.
 The result is owned by the caller (and should therefore have its ref count incremented before being returned).
 Any callers should call [Tcl\_DecrRefCount][Object3] on this result when it is no longer needed.
 If *toPtr* is not NULL, the function should attempt to create a link.
 The result in this case should be *toPtr* if the link was successful and NULL otherwise.
 In this case the result is not owned by the caller (i.e.\\ no reference count manipulations on either end are needed).
 See the documentation for **Tcl\_FSLink** for the correct interpretation of the *linkAction* flags.

 ## Listvolumesproc